Ph.D., University of California, Santa Cruz, Literature

-Literary Black Power in the Caribbean (Routledge/Taylor & Francis Group, 2021 and 2023 pb)
+Literary Black Power in the Caribbean (Routledge/Taylor & Francis Group, 2020)

 The Western in the Global South (co-editor) (Routledge/Taylor & Francis Group, 2015)

-Strangers at Home: American Ethnic Modernism between the World Wars (Nebraska UP, 2005 and 2009 pb)
+Strangers at Home: American Ethnic Modernism between the World Wars (U of Nebraska P, 2005)

 For more information, please consult her C.V. (doc)